Guidance for small grocery stores

 - Cleaning, sanitizing, and disinfecting: Procedures for food establishments

 - Every day check employees for symptoms of illness at the start of their work shift.
 People with these symptoms may have COVID-19: cough, shortness of breath, or difficulty breathing.
 They may also have COVID-19 if they have at least two of the following: fever, chills, repeated shaking with chills, muscle pain, headache, sore throat, or new loss of taste or smell.

 - Employees must stay home if they are sick with symptoms.

 - Employees must wash their hands with soap and warm water for 20 seconds at the start of work, after using the restroom, before and after eating and throughout the day.
 Avoid touching your eyes, nose or mouth.

 - Have alcohol based (60%) hand sanitizers available for employees and customers.
 Place sanitizers at convenient locations such as store entrances and cashier stations.

 - Discourage high-risk employees from working with the public.
 High-risk employees include those over the age of 60, pregnant, or have chronic health conditions (e.g. diabetes, heart conditions.)

 - Offer special shopping hours for high-risk customers.

-- Employees and customers are strongly urged to wear cloth face coverings under the new Local Health Officer Directive.
+- Employees and customers are required to wear cloth face coverings under the statewide mask mandate.
 Download posters.